We are expanding and accelerating our wildfire safety measures.

 The California Public Utilities Commission (CPUC) worked with CAL FIRE and other utility and public-safety experts to develop a High Fire-Threat District Map, adopted in January 2018.
 The map identifies areas across California that have the highest likelihood of a wildfire impacting people and property, and where additional action may be necessary to reduce wildfire risks.

-We know how much our customers rely on reliable electric service and would only consider temporarily turning off power in the interest of safety when extreme fire danger conditions occur, and as a last resort.
+We know how much our customers rely on electric service and that there are safety risks on both sides.
+We will only proactively turn off lines as a last resort in the interest of safety to help reduce the likelihood of an ignition when extreme fire danger conditions are forecasted.
 If we need to turn off power, we will attempt to contact customers in advance to ensure enough time to prepare.
 We will also provide updates until power is restored.

 For more information, you may also call 1-866-743-6589.